DFE-Digital/register-early-career-teachers/documentation/service-rules/grant-funding-summary.md

 to support the ECT through induction (20 hours).
 This funding is for all schools regardless of programme.

-To calculate this grant, the funding team need to know about training data, specifically, declarations.
-This is because our ways to track an ECTs induction time are messy, but the data provided for training declarations is as validated as it gets.
+To calculate this grant, the funding team need to know which ECTs and mentors are on their second year of induction.
+However our existing data model was not originally created with this task in mind.
+Hence we can't rely on induction data, we have to rely on training data, specifically, lead provider declarations as they are the 'cleanest' form of ECT data we have.

 ### How are the payments structured?